 Porto di Venezia is a seaport in northeastern Italy, ranked country's 8th largest commercial port and also among the largest and most important cruise ports in southern Europe (Mediterranean Sea).
 As shipping volumes, in 2006 the port handled around 30,937 million cargo tons and over 1,453 million passengers (ferry and cruise).

 Port Venice is the largest Mediterranean cruise port by passenger volumes.
 However, due to environmentalist campaigns (since Concordia's sinking in 2012) to stop large-sized liners in Venice (vessels over 10 decks high), Port Venice started progressively to lose ship calls.
-In 2017, their number dropped from 529 (in 2016) to 470.
+In 2017, their number dropped over 10% - from 529 (in 2016) to 470.
 Cruiseship passenger numbers decreased by 11,4% (to around 1,4 million), which resulted in income fall.
 Since the mid 1990s, cruise ship tourism is an important income source for the city and its citizens.

 Environmentalists demand larger cruise vessels to stop navigating along Guidecca Canal to reach the seaport, as the route takes them within just 300 m (1000) ft of Piazza San Marco (St Mark’s Square).
 Besides the visual impact, other concerns are the damage caused by marine diesel engine pollution and the vessels' water displacement.
 New port regulations will require cruise ships to reduce emissions by switching to LSDO (lower-sulfur diesel fuel) before entering Venice Lagoon.

 The controversy over whether cruise ships should be allowed into Venice was heightened right after Costa Concordia ship's capsizing near Giglio Island.
 Following the accident, the government issued a law banning cruise liners with gross tonnage over 96,000 GT from navigating the Guidecca Canal.
 The number of smaller cruise vessels (over 40,000 GT) along the channel was limited to 5 per day.
 In 2014, this law came into effect, just to be thrown out 2 months later by the Venice Court of Appeal.